Market Analysis – Technical Analysis

-This is a convenient way to visualize the asset price movement.
+This is a convenient way to visualize the underlying asset price movement.
 Traders use candlestick charts to obtain more detailed information on prices they cannot get from line charts.

 A candlestick chart consists of red and green candles.
 A green candle signals that a price has been rising, while a red candle signals the price has been falling.